Dr. Sarah Campbell, Dr. Todd Koetje

 GEOL 415 - Sedimentology and Stratigraphy (4cr)

-Only one 100-level course will count toward major, minor or archaeology concentration.
+NOTE: Only one 100-level course will count towards this major.